Kyaw Zin Htet

-Kyaw Zin Htet (ကျော်ဇင်ထက်; born 2 March 1990) is a Burmese former professional footballer and rapper a Southeast Asian Games Silver medalist, who played as a goalkeeper for the Myanmar national football team.
+Kyaw Zin Htet (ကျော်ဇင်ထက်; born 2 March 1990) is a former Burmese former professional footballer, a Southeast Asian Games Silver medalist, who played as a goalkeeper for the Myanmar national football team.

 International career

 Zin Htet played for Myanmar at the 2007 SEA Games, where they reached the finals.
 He was the youngest goalkeeper to play at the SEA Games.

 Personal life

-Kyaw Zin Htet has retired from Professional football life.
+Kyaw Zin Htet has retired from professional football life.